JeremySBrown/EFCore/README.md

 ```c#
     public DbSet<Chore> Chores { get; set; }
 ```
 Now lets modify the `Chore` class and replace the `ChildName` with a `User` property called 'Child' and keep the `ChildId` to define the foreign key.
-This would be considered a **Fully Defined** relationship because there navigation properties on both classes.
+This would be considered a **Fully Defined** relationship because there are navigation properties on both classes.

 The `ChoreAppDbContext` needs to be updated to accomplish this.
 Add the following to `ChoreAppDbContext`.
 This will make sure the `ChildId` is used for the foreign key.
-And while we're at it lets fix the `Description` property in `Chore` to be required with a max length of 500 using the Fluent API approach.
+And while we're at it lets fix the `Description` property in `Chore` to be required with a max length of 500 using the `Fluent API` approach.
 ```c#
     protected override void OnModelCreating(ModelBuilder modelBuilder)
     {